domjos1994/SchoolTools/README.md

 ### Graph-View
 The Application uses <a href="https://github.com/jjoe64/GraphView" title="GraphView">GraphView</a> developed by <a href="https://github.com/jjoe64" title="JJoe64">JJoe64</a>.<br/>
 The Library is licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0" title="Apache License Version 2">Apache License Version 2</a>.

+## Copyright
+Copyright © 2017-2018 Dominic Joas<br/>
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.